Overview

 - Sores or blisters: Unexplained sores on the genitals, mouth, or other regions may indicate an infection, such as herpes.

-- Itching or irritation: Prolonged itching or irritation in the vaginal area should not be overlooked.
+- Itching or irritation: Do not overlook prolonged itching or irritation in the vaginal area.

 - Burning when urinating: Pain or discomfort while urinating may indicate a urinary tract infection or an STD.